RatnamOjha/Student-Performance-Indicator/README.md

      ```

 ## What I Learned
-- The importance of clean, modular code (especially when things break!)
+- Clean, modular code is a game-changer (especially when things break)
-- How different models behave on real data
+- Not all models are created equal—real data exposes the difference
-- The value of logging and error handling for debugging
+- Good logging and error handling save hours of pain
-- That structuring a project well saves a ton of time in the long run
+- A well-structured project pays off every time you revisit it

 ## Next Steps
 - Automate the full pipeline (see `src/pipeline/`—work in progress!)